-One of the shortest flights from HK, it’s easy to hop on HK Express or a China Airlines flight straight after work and be back in time for Monday morning.
+One of the shortest flights from HK, it’s easy to hop on HK Express or a China Airlines flight straight after work on Friday and be back in time for Monday morning.
 The streets of Taipei are great to explore by foot and the famous night markets are a must.
 With street food galore, make sure you fill up on Pepper Pork Buns and other delights from Raohe Street Market after a day of window gazing and shopping in Taipei 101.

 Fly To: Taiwan Taoyuan International Airport